mdpiper/dakota-experiments/experiments/delft3d-vector-parameter-study-2/README.md

-# Delft3D PS 1
+# Delft3D Vector Parameter Study 2

-This is a parameter study experiment with Delft3D.
+This is a vector parameter study experiment with Delft3D.
 It uses Dakota's asynchronous local parallelism to run four jobs simultaneously.
 This only works because MATLAB is called with `-desktop`.